Skip to content

 “And ye shall also forgive one another your trespasses; for verily I say unto you, he that forgiveth not his neighbor’s trespasses when he says that he repents, the same hath brought himself under condemnation.
 (Mosiah 26:31)

 Forgiving those especially difficult or harmful people certainly does seem like a lot to ask of us.
-In fact, it’s even ridiculously UNFAIR considering what we’ve been through.
+It’s even ridiculously UNFAIR considering what we’ve been through.
 Yet, forgiveness ends up being our own powerful, liberating grace.
-Do we really have to understand exactly why God requires it of us – as much as we need to know how much we benefit?
+Do we have to understand precisely why God requires it of us – as much as we need to know how much we benefit?

 Part 2